wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/riley/story.md

 She tells stories of when she was younger, mostly of time shared with her father; of riding the latest TriPonies through the forest, looking for beehives to steal honey from; of the time she broke her ankle hoverboarding a restricted mountain peak, and how he broke the law to hike up and rescue her; of his wild birthday gifts to her each year, always a different piece of clothing with embedded AI that was just shy of what was allowed.
 She shows you how her shirt warms and constricts if it detects stress, mimicking a hug.

 ### On arrival in system

-As you neared ${rileyDestSystem}, she told you about the last time she saw her father.
+As you neared ${rileyDestSystem}, Riley told you about the last time she saw her father.
 He had become focused on his work - research into safe AI - and they hadn't seen each other for years.
 She had become a well-known DJ back on ${rileyOriginPlanet} and had a break in her touring schedule, so she made contact and they met halfway.
 They spent most of a week together, reliving old times.

 He'd cried when it was time to leave, and she had, too, but life went on, and it was years before she heard from him again.
 His message nearly broke her.
 "Ri, please come as soon as you can.
 I may not have long, and wish to hold your hand one more time.
 All love, Dad."